brotatotes/bht-automation/bht gen 3/Luke/Chapter 21/Luke 21 11 bht.md

 3. "This rare word φοβηθρα is only here in the N.T.
 It is from φοβεω, to frighten, and occurs only in the plural as here."

 ### John Gill:
-1. "And great earthquakes shall be in divers places, and famines and pestilences... and fearful sights; or 'terrible things'; whether heard, or seen..."
+1. "And great earthquakes shall be in divers places, and famines and pestilences..."
-2. "...flaming sword, or a comet like one, hanging over Jerusalem, and armies in the air engaged against each other..."
+2. "Fearful sights...terrible things...dreadful thunderings, and lightnings..."
-3. "...very long and cold; and so the Persic version, 'and winter, and cold, shall be protracted'."
+3. "Great signs shall there be from heaven...comets and blazing stars, a flaming sword..."

 ### John Wesley:
 1. Fearful sights and signs from heaven — Of which Josephus gives a circumstantial account.